 A. YouTube landscape video

-This is the default format for most content on YouTube, including tutorials, interviews, and long-form video content.
+This is the default format for most content on YouTube, including tutorials, interviews, music videos, and long-form video content.
+The recommended resolution for the video is also the recommended one for the video thumbnail, which all YouTube videos have.

 B. YouTube square video